Losing weight and staying fit does not have to be confusing. With patience and a few simple changes to your lifestyle and diet, you can do it.

 - Cut down on calories, but don’t starve yourself or skip meals.
 Calories is the energy that our body needs.
 When we take in too much energy, we can gain weight.
 Choosing low calorie meals (less than 400 calories) and low calorie snacks (less than 120 calories) is a great way to help lose weight.

-- Cut down on sugar and fat.
+- Cut down on sugar and bad fats.
 It makes a huge difference and really helps to drink more water and stay away from soda, juices, lattes, shakes, energy drinks, sports drinks, alcohol and other sugary drinks which usually have a lot of calories.
 Also, try to stay away from sweets, junk food, fast food, fried food and greasy foods.
 If you eat meat, try to stick to lean meat or meat with very little fat on it.

 - Control your portion sizes.
 Even if it’s low in calories, low fat, fat free or light, try not to have too much of it at a time.
 It really helps to have no more than the recommended amount of food for 1 person that you see next to Serving Size on the back of food packages.
 For snacks, try not to have more than what can fit in the palm of one hand.